PM Modi urges women to enroll in Mahila Samman savings certificate - ExBulletin

 Earlier, Union Minister Smriti Irani opened a Mahila Samman Savings Certificate (MSSC) at a post office in the nation’s capital, paving the way for women’s empowerment through this instrument of savings. investment, according to a government press release.

-The MSSC program was announced in the Union Budget 2023-24 by Finance Minister Nirmala Sitharaman and is an important step towards financial inclusion and women’s empowerment.
+The MSSC program was announced in the Union Budget 2023-24 by Finance Minister Nirmala Sitharaman and is a step towards financial inclusion and women empowerment.

 The Union Minister for Women and Child Development visited the post office on Wednesday and completed the account opening formalities.
 His Mahila Samman savings certificate account was opened and a computer-generated passbook was given to him at the counter itself, a government press release said.